Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 to distribute the tarball and automate the following process on multiple machines.
 In this example, manually commands are shown and most of them should be executed on all the nodes.

 Next, you can unpack the download with the following commands on all the nodes.
-Your filename may be different depending on which pre-built binaries you have downloaded.
+Your file name may be different depending on which pre-built binaries you have downloaded.

 ```bash